RomainTrm/Blog/content/posts/from-a-state-based-to-an-event-sourced-codebase/index.md

 The complete code example is available [here](0-state-based.fsx).

-In this first version of our feature, the *imperative shell* loads the `PrinterState`, applies a `Command` to it then saves the final state it gets as a result from the *functional core*.
-On every step we're manipulating a state, no *event* involved so far.
+In this first version of our feature, the *imperative shell* loads the `PrinterState`, applies a `Command` to it, then saves the final *state* it gets as a result from the *functional core*.
+On every step we're manipulating a *state*, no *event* involved so far.

 I believe it's worth mentioning that with such a model, we don't know how many pages have been printed for a given `Print` command, and if anything has been printed at all.